Engine structure (actions). Propulsion composition Propulsion composition action

 Uvarov Evgeny Alekseevich, Alavi Haydar M. Alavi

-The composition and structure of human motor abilities
+Composition and structure of human motor abilities

 Gimazov Rinat Maratovich

-Ponimasov Oleg Evgenievich
+Poniasov Oleg Evgenievich

 The article explores the possibilities of teaching applied swimming based on the coordination of technical elements.
 The concept of motor associations is formulated.